 The last step is to enable the Automatic data refresh and customize the schedule for syncing data between Google Sheets and Excel.

-Now, we need to link this Google Sheets integration to Power BI.
+Now, we need to link this Excel workbook to Power BI.

 Step 2: Connect Power BI and Excel